NNPDF/nnpdf/doc/sphinx/source/vp/pydataobjs.rst

 ------------------

-The underlying functions for loading CommonData can be found in :py:mod:`validphys.commondataparser`.
-The data is loaded as :py:class:`validphys.coredata.CommonData`, which uses the `dataclasses <https://docs.python.org/3/library/dataclasses.html>`_ module which automatically generates some special methods for the class.
+The underlying functions for loading CommonData can be found in :py:mod:`nnpdf_data.commondataparser`.
+The data is loaded as :py:class:`nnpdf_data.coredata.CommonData`, which uses the `dataclasses <https://docs.python.org/3/library/dataclasses.html>`_ module which automatically generates some special methods for the class.
 The underlying data is stored as DataFrames, and so can be used